In the last few years the term User Experience has come to the fore, and with it we’ve seen the rise of the UX Designer.

 Well, it can…in some fringe cases…

 A roller coaster designer for example, could be said to be designing experiences.
-A roller coaster is a sensorily overwhelming experience; with the extreme changes in gravity, balance, sound, air pressure, on a thrill ride you barely notice that all you usually see is the back of the seat in front of you.
+A roller coaster is a sensorily overwhelming experience.
+With the extreme changes in gravity, balance, sound, air pressure, on a thrill ride you barely notice that all you actually see is the back of the seat in front of you.
 A roller coaster is an experience that can be designed because the variation of experience is limited.
 But even then, we can’t control the length of the queue, the weather, or the amount of strawberry milkshake the kid sat beside you sucked up before riding.